EMT-Basic Refresher Program

 Under present NYS-DOH regulations, once your certification expires you may not work or volunteer as an EMT until you hold a new, valid EMT card or a letter from on-site scoring indicating that you have passed the state written certification exam.
 Furthermore, there is no grace period.
 The only time you are allowed any sort of grace period is if you take the state written certification exam during the month in which your certification will expire; in this case, you may work or volunteer as an EMT until you receive your new certification card.

 Please watch your expiration date carefully.
 You can take your state written certification exam up to 9 months before your card expires.
 Your new certification card will have up to 9 months of remaining time from your old card added to it.
 This in effect allows you to enroll in a refresher at least 10 months before your card expires and retain any remaining time from your old card.
 More importantly, it ensures that there is no lapse in your certification or in your ability to work/volunteer.

 The EMT-Basic Refresher classes are offered on an ongoing basis, to accommodate our large student population.
-For more information about upcoming classes, you may download our current course listing here in either of two printer-friendly formats:
+For more information please visit the link below:

 The cost of the EMT-Basic Refresher training course is $595.
 The (optional) textbook costs $65.

 A non-refundable $195.00 registration fee is required to reserve a seat in the class.
 This amount will be applied to the course tuition.

 The balance of $400.00 is due on the first day of class.